nextdynamic/azure-governance-foundations/AGF/101-Building-a-Cloud-Center-of-Excellence.md

 There should also be at least one project manager (or SCRUM manager) for each committee as well as the CCoE.
 The same PM can manage the responsibility across multiple committees if time/resourcing permits.

-In larger organizations the creation of a Project Management Committee would not be out of place.
+NOTE: In larger organizations the creation of a Project Management Committee would not be out of place.

 In a smaller organization with resource constraints the CCoE might be as small as six people (four committees of one plus the PM and a chairperson.
 A CCoE